aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 Not only will AiiDA track the provenance of the entire calculation, it will also take care of preparing the scheduler submission script, submitting the calculation on the cluster, and getting the results back when it's done.

-In the following sections, we will explain all aspects of this script one by one.
+In the following sections, we explain all aspects of this script step-by-step.

 Running a pw calculation with AiiDA
 -----------------------------------